andrewschultz/stale-tales-slate/README.md

 cheapbotsdonequick.com hosts both anagram bots found in Roiling: @AnagramBookBot has books from Roiling's 3 shelves. @AnagramTauntBot has taunts from both Shuffling (crowd and Red Bull Burdell) and Roiling (8 places where the game heckles you).

 Note for if I modify a puzzle, which is unlikely, but I need to write it somewhere.
 Check the following files, which are in the source directory unless indicated otherwise:

+* maximum/minimum points for the region
+* story.ni "showing what the player missed"
 * \writing\dict\wmet.txt (run \writing\dict\wmet.pl)
 * release notes (batch file ni sr / ni rr)
 * \writing\dict\otz.py (sa/roi) check to make sure old puzzle is eliminated